 More than 90% of consumers actively seek out online reviews for local businesses, according to a 2016 consumer review survey, which means most prospective veterinary clients have looked up your practice’s reputation before contacting you (or deciding not to!).

 In the same survey, 84% said they trust online reviews as much as they trust personal recommendations.
 If your veterinary practice has an abundance of 4- and 5-star reviews, fantastic!
 If not, the following tips will help you garner positive reviews.

-What actually constitutes a bad review?
+What constitutes a bad review?

-While the details matter, research(1) tells us that the majority of consumers evaluate a business based on its star rating.
-If you’ve ever sought out restaurant reviews on Yelp, you’d probably agree that three stars don’t warrant a gamble.
+Research indicates that the majority of consumers evaluate a business based on its star rating.
+If you’ve ever sought out restaurant reviews on Yelp, you’ll probably agree that three stars don’t warrant a gamble.
 If you’re going to give somewhere new a try, you want to see at least four stars, preferably five.

 How to solicit positive online reviews for your veterinary practice